Contrasting BIQI International (OTCMKTS:BIQIF) and Cal-Maine Foods (OTCMKTS:CALM)

-BIQI International (OTCMKTS:BIQIF) and Cal-Maine Foods (NASDAQ:CALM) are both small-cap consumer staples companies, but which is the superior business?
-We will contrast the two companies based on the strength of their dividends, analyst recommendations, risk, valuation, institutional ownership, earnings and profitability.
+Cal-Maine Foods (NASDAQ:CALM) and BIQI International (OTCMKTS:BIQIF) are both small-cap basic materials companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their institutional ownership, valuation, earnings, risk, dividends, analyst recommendations and profitability.

 Insider & Institutional Ownership

-63.3% of Cal-Maine Foods shares are held by institutional investors.
-10.0% of BIQI International shares are held by company insiders.
-Comparatively, 27.5% of Cal-Maine Foods shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.
+63.3% of Cal-Maine Foods shares are owned by institutional investors.
+27.5% of Cal-Maine Foods shares are owned by company insiders.
+Comparatively, 10.0% of BIQI International shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

+This table compares Cal-Maine Foods and BIQI International’s net margins, return on equity and return on assets.

-BIQI International has a beta of 3.58, meaning that its stock price is 258% more volatile than the S&P 500.
-Comparatively, Cal-Maine Foods has a beta of -0.22, meaning that its stock price is 122% less volatile than the S&P 500.
+Cal-Maine Foods has a beta of -0.22, indicating that its share price is 122% less volatile than the S&P 500.
+Comparatively, BIQI International has a beta of 3.58, indicating that its share price is 258% more volatile than the S&P 500.

-This is a breakdown of recent ratings for BIQI International and Cal-Maine Foods, as reported by MarketBeat.
+This is a summary of recent recommendations for Cal-Maine Foods and BIQI International, as provided by MarketBeat.

 |Sell Ratings